 What does Eye do?

 Our customers are protected against cyber attacks day and night with good technology.
 This software uses Crowdstrike Falcon.
-This identifies and detects behavior associated with ransomware.
+This identifies and detects behaviour associated with ransomware.
 The platform then prevents suspicious actions from being performed.
 This way, ransomware is stopped at an early stage.
-Learn how Crowdstrike blocked the ransomware used in the Kaseya attack in time.
+Learn how Crowdstrike blocked the ransomware blocked the ransomware used in the Kaseya attack in time.